top of page

 ‘What difference can a poet make?’,

-She asked as, ‘neath that famous dome
+she asks as, ‘neath that famous dome

-They gaily bantered back and forth.
+they gaily banter back and forth.

 To start with synecdoche opaque

-And weave a web, a honeycomb
+and weave a web, a honeycomb

-Of images and meanings worth
+of images and meanings worth

-A thousand words of leaden prose?
+a thousand words of leaden prose?

 'Makes nothing happen', Auden said;

-‘Ingenious’ was Newton’s take –
+‘ingenious’ was Newton’s take –

-Though ‘nonsense’ all the same.
+though ‘nonsense’ all the same.
 For those

-Prepared to overlook, forget
+prepared to overlook, forget

-Some dodgy friends, for old times’ sake
+some dodgy friends, for old times’ sake

-On metaphor, enabling us
+on metaphor, enabling us

-To sense and feel, through abstract art
+to sense and feel, through abstract art

-The sights and smells of worlds around.
+the sights and smells of worlds around.

 To blossoms, then, his animus

-For new collection, set apart
+for new collection, set apart

-From modern verse by use of rhyme;
+from modern verse by use of rhyme;

-Or assonance, his fav’rite form
+or assonance, his fav’rite form

-Which got the audience astir.
+which puts the audience astir.

 And at the end, they wait in line

-For authorgraphs, bestowed with charm –
+for author-graphs, bestowed with charm –

-Which leaves the afternoon’s true star…
+which leaves the afternoon’s true star…

 To me.